 You have the option of mounting the mic on either side of the headphones, depending on which side you prefer.

-This headset is one of the most expensive headsets on the list, retailing for $349.
+This headset is one of the most expensive headsets on the list.

 The Shure BRH31M features a powerful dynamic microphone complete with cardioid polar pattern and frequency response that is designed to pick up sound in loud settings.